 Jennifer J. Lentz Laboratory for Usher syndrome Research

 The overall goal of my research is to develop a therapeutic approach to prevent or cure the deafness and blindness associated with Usher syndrome (Usher), the most common genetic cause of combined deafness and blindness.
 Currently, there are 3 clinical sub-types of Usher syndrome based on the severity and age of onset of deafness and blindness, and in some patients, the presence of vestibular areflexia (balance disorder).
 Genetically, there are 12 known genes associated with Usher syndrome; 6 for Usher type 1, 3 for Usher type 2, and 2 for Usher type 3.
 At LSUHSC-NO we focus on Usher syndrome type 1C, which affects the Acadian populations of south Louisiana and Canada.
-Approximately 6-8% of type 1 Usher cases are caused by mutations in the USH1C gene, which encodes the protein harmonin.
-The USH1C.216G>A (216A) mutation accounts for all cases of Usher 1 in Acadian populations.
+Approximately 2.5% of Usher cases are caused by mutations in the USH1C gene, which encodes the protein harmonin.
+The USH1C.216G>A (216A) mutation accounts for nearly all cases of Usher 1 in Acadian populations.
 This mutation creates a cryptic splice site that is used preferentially over the authentic splice site of exon 3, which results in a frameshift that creates a stop codon in exon 4, thus producing a truncated harmonin protein.
 My laboratory created a model of USH1C by knocking-in the 216A mutation responsible for the combined deafness, blindness and vestibular dysfunction in an Acadian patient of south Louisiana.
 The Usher mutant mice also have profound congenital deafness, vestibular dysfunction and retinal degeneration characteristic of human Usher.
 My laboratory uses this Usher mouse model to understand the underlying mechanisms that lead to the dual sensory loss associated with Usher syndrome, and to develop therapies aimed at preventing or curing deafness and blindness.